dfinity/awesome-internet-computer/README.md

 - [create-ic-app](https://github.com/MioQuispe/create-ic-app) - Modern, unopinionated templates for React, Vue & Svelte powered by [Vite](https://vitejs.dev/).
 - [ic-rust-starter](https://github.com/ocluf/ic-rust-starter) - Starter for a Rust backend-only canister project.
 - [vite-react-motoko](https://github.com/rvanasa/vite-react-motoko) - Full-Stack React/Motoko starter with live reload.
-- [nextjs-ic-starter](https://github.com/dappblock/nextjs-ic-starter) - Next.js Internet Computer Starter Template
+- [nextjs-ic-starter](https://github.com/dappblock/nextjs-ic-starter) - Next.js Internet Computer Starter Template.
-- [IC in Dev Container](https://github.com/infu/internet-computer-start) - Run a local replica inside a Docker container with NNS in VS Code or GitHub Codespaces
+- [IC in Dev Container](https://github.com/infu/internet-computer-start) - Run a local replica inside a Docker container with NNS in VS Code or GitHub Codespaces.
+- [ic-eth-starter](https://github.com/dfinity/ic-eth-starter) - An advanced starter project for interacting with Ethereum on the Internet Computer (Beta).

 ## Client Libraries (Agents)

 Agents facilitate the interaction from clients with canisters on the Internet Computer.
-If you want to contribute an agent implementation checkout out this [Grant RFP](https://github.com/dfinity/grant-rfps/issues/4).
+If you want to contribute an agent implementation check out this [Grant RFP](https://github.com/dfinity/grant-rfps/issues/4).

-- [Interactive Tutorial on Agents](https://5n2bt-lqaaa-aaaae-aajfa-cai.raw.icp0.io/) - An low-level interactive tutorial on the inner workings of an Internet Computer agent.
+- [Interactive Tutorial on Agents](https://5n2bt-lqaaa-aaaae-aajfa-cai.raw.icp0.io/) - A low-level interactive tutorial on the inner workings of an Internet Computer agent.

 ### JavaScript/TypeScript